Hypfer/esp8266-vindriktning-particle-sensor/README.md

 ## Low-Noise Mod

+**Note:** The intent of this section is only to document that this is possible.
+I don't "recommend" doing this nor do I advise against it.

 As you might've noticed, there's a fan in there, which is audible even multiple meters away.

 For some reason, the Ikea uC firmware decides to toggle the fan on and off every minute